 - We proclaim fresh fire in the hearts of the believers of Switzerland.
 We declare that the believers of Switzerland are courageous proclaimers of the truth who love and serve the people of their nation.

 Interesting Facts About Switzerland

 Background: The Swiss Confederation was founded in 1291 as a defensive alliance among three cantons.
 In succeeding years, other localities joined the original three.
 The Swiss Confederation secured its independence from the Holy Roman Empire in 1499.
-A constitution of 1848, subsequently modified in 1874, replaced the confederation with a centralized federal government.
+A constitution of 1848, subsequently modified in 1874 to allow voters to introduce referenda on proposed laws, replaced the confederation with a centralized federal government.
 Switzerland’s sovereignty and neutrality have long been honored by the major European powers, and the country was not involved in either of the two world wars.
 The political and economic integration of Europe over the past half century, as well as Switzerland’s role in many UN and international organizations, has strengthened Switzerland’s ties with its neighbors.
 However, the country did not officially become a UN member until 2002.
 Switzerland remains active in many UN and international organizations but retains a strong commitment to neutrality.